chrokh/toow-old/chapters/concrete-dependency-injection.md

 Whoever is instantiating a `RobbersStringCipher` is responsible for passing a `RobbersCharCipher` object to the constructor.
 Since this is the only constructor of `RobbersStringCipher` we conclude that it is impossible to construct a `RobbersStringCipher` without also passing it a `RobbersCharCipher`[^null].

-[^null]: With the exception of `null` of course, but hopefully you've configured your projects to treat null reference warnings as errors as we advised in the chapter on [Nothingness](nothingness)
+[^null]: With the exception of `null` of course, but hopefully you've configured your projects to treat null reference warnings as errors as we advised in the chapter on [Nothingness](nothingness).

 The output, of course, remains the same since we've only [refactored](refactoring) our code.
 Meaning that we've rewritten our program without changing its observable behavior.